 2. The shopping cart “pause”

-If I really want something, I leave it in my Amazon cart for a few days.
+If I really want something, I leave it in my cart for a few days.
 More often than not, that initial “gotta have it” feeling fades.
 Try it!

 3. Shop smarter, not harder

+Building mindful shopping habits takes practice, but it’s so worth it!
 Try this: before you even leave for the store, jot down exactly what you need and stick to that list like glue.
+It’s amazing how this simple act helps you buy only what you have space for and saves you money!

 4. Daily declutter the mail

 Imagine this: you grab the mail, and before stepping inside, you take a quick moment to sort.
 Junk mail goes straight to its final destination (recycle or shred!).
+No more paper piles taking over your counters.
+This simple habit is a game-changer for a clutter-free entryway.

 5. Declutter before you enter your home